We fit Contact Lenses for Keratoconus in Sydney and Parramatta

 What is Keratoconus?

 Typically, we diagnose keratoconus in patients aged between 16-30.
 We have the tools to detect and monitor the progression of keratoconus using a corneal topographer.
-This allows us to map out track the changes of the shape of the cornea over time.
-If progression is rapid we may refer for treatment with an eye specialist with methods such as corneal collagen cross-linking (CXL) , Intacs corneal ring segment implants, and if all other treatment options are unable to give a satisfactory visual outcome, a corneal transplant or graft surgery.
+A corneal topographer can diagnose keratoconus in its very early stages and allows us to map out and track the changes of the shape of the cornea over time.
+If progression is rapid we may refer you for treatment with an eye specialist with methods such as corneal collagen cross-linking (CXL) , Intacs corneal ring segment implants, and if all other treatment options are unable to give a satisfactory visual outcome, a corneal transplant or graft surgery.

 Contact Lens Fitting for Keratoconus